jkomoros/adjacency-map/README.md

 - `implies` must be unset or set to ''.
 - `excludeFromDefaultImplication` is automatically set to true.

+### extendTags? : boolean

+If true, then the source node's base tag set will include any tags on the ref node.
+This allows tags to 'flow' through a graph additively.

 ### display? : EdgeDisplay

 Defines how to display this edge by default.
 See the `display` section below for how these configurations work.